getsentry/sentry-docs/src/_includes/common/errors-context.md

     Your application queries an external API service, so the stack trace is generally the same (even if the outgoing request is very different).

-    The following example splits up the default group Sentry would create (represented by `{{default}}`) further, while also splitting up the group based on the API URL.
+    The following example splits up the default group Sentry would create (represented by `default`) further, while also splitting up the group based on the API URL.

     {{ include.errors_grouping_split }}

 2. Merging many groups into one group:

-    If you have an error that has many different stack traces and never groups together, you can merge them together by omitting `{{default}}` from the fingerprint array.
+    If you have an error that has many different stack traces and never groups together, you can merge them together by omitting `default` from the fingerprint array.

     {{ include.errors_grouping_merge }}